lilcodercode/Meme-Soundboard/CONTRIBUTING.md

 4. Make your changes.
 5. Commit your changes and push the branch.
 6. [Create a Pull Request](https://github.com/treatwashere/Memerz/compare) from the branch in your fork to Memerz' `main` branch.

+##

+You're done!

+Now just wait for the moderators to accept your request and you'll be a contributor!